-Wistia has all the sales stage content we’re used to seeing: FAQs, pricing pages, and demos.
+Xero has all the sales stage content we’re used to seeing: FAQs, pricing pages, free trials, customer stories, and demos.

 >> Finish Here

-Whatever you use for your sales stage content, include buttons and links directly on the page to make a purchase or book a phone call with one of your sales reps.
+Whatever you use for your sales stage content, include buttons and links directly on the page for prospective customers to make a purchase or book a phone call with one of your sales reps.

 The Success Stage

-By now the visitor to your site who was a stranger is now a customer.
+By now, the visitor to your site who was a stranger has become a customer.
 With the right content at this stage of the buyer journey, you could turn a one-time buyer into a repeat buyer, or a new customer into an advocate.